Five Reasons Why Costa Rica’s Chiliguaros Are The Best Drink Ever

 Every bar in Costa Rica will sell you a chiliguaro.
 The feeling you get as that shot glass of bright orange madness is set down in front of you can range from dread to exhilaration.
 But as soon as you lift your glass and knock it down, it’s all exhilaration.
 A warm feeling spreads through your soul and a stupid grin forms on your face.

 These things go down easy.
 Too easy.
 Easier than you think.
 Imagine doing shots of Bloody Mary for hours.
 Except instead of vodka, you have guaro.

 Guaro – It puts hairs on your chest

 Guaro has a mixed reputation in Costa Rica.
 Sure, it’s the national hooch.
 But unlike, say, Nicaragua or Guatemala, who pride themselves on the quality of their outstanding rums, guaro is a poor man’s drink.
 It’s the traditional beverage of bums on the street.
 It’s cheap and comes in little plastic bottles.
 The less salubrious parts of Costa Rica’s cities are filled with empty guaro bottles.
 Guaro is not a drink for connoisseurs.

 On its own, guaro tastes horrible.
 It tastes exactly like what it is – a cheap, crappy, version of rum.
-Without going into detail about how they make guaro, know that it comes from leftover sugar cane juices.
-The stuff that the rum producers discard.
+Without going into detail about how they make guaro, know it comes from leftover sugar cane juices.
+The stuff the rum producers discard.

 It takes an especially foul kind of drink to taste more alcoholic than it actually is.